secureworks/taegis-sdk-python/docs/querying_events.md

     """Retrieve events  next page indicator."""
     try:
         # the next page could be found in any of the result pages,
-        # but we cannot garuntee which result it will be found in
+        # but we cannot guarantee which result it will be found in
         return next(
             iter({result.next for result in events_results if result.next is not None}) )